 Low Porosity Hair Care

 - Be sure to evenly distribute your hair care products throughout the hair.
-Be sure not to apply too much product either.
+Do not apply too much product.

 • Apply products to damp, but not soaked hair.

 • Use a sulfate-free shampoo.
 We also highly recommend using a clarifying treatment to remove any product buildup.
 Oway Htech Pre-Color Clarifying Shampoo prepares the hair for a technical service by gently removing product residues sitting on the hair.